 Div.
 39 Scholars Program

 The Div.
-39 Scholars Program for graduate students is designed to help foster intellectual curiosity and professional development relevant to psychoanalytic approaches to clinical work, theory and research.
-The aim of this program is to promote learning about psychoanalysis and to facilitate open dialogue and exchange of ideas about the future of psychoanalytic thinking, research and practice in the field of psychology and the role of psychologists in the future of psychoanalysis.
+39 Scholars Program for graduate students and Early Career Professionals (ECPs) and psychoanalytic candidates is designed to help foster intellectual curiosity and professional development relevant to psychoanalytic approaches to clinical work, theory and research.
+The aim of this program is to promote learning about psychoanalysis and to facilitate open dialogue and exchange of ideas about the future state of psychoanalytic thinking, research and practice in the field of psychology and the role of psychologists in the future of psychoanalysis.

-- A stipend to support attendance at the Div.
-39 spring meeting of up to $500.
+- A stipend of $1000 to support attendance at the Div.
+39 spring meeting in New Orleans.

-Awardees are expected to attend the Scholars Reception at the conference.
+Awardees are expected to attend the scholars reception at the Spring Meeting where they will receive their awards.

-All graduate students as well as early career professionals (10 years or fewer of postdoctoral experience) in clinical psychology and related fields are eligible to apply.
+All graduate students as well as early career professionals (10 years or fewer of postdoctoral experience) in clinical psychology and related fields who have not previously received the award are eligible to apply.
 Applicants need not be members of Div.
 39 at the time of the application.
 All Div.
-39 scholars will become members of the division for the scholarship year.
+39 scholars will become members of the division for the scholarship year and are encouraged to continue their membership after the scholars year.

 Any questions about the Div.
-39 Scholars Program as a whole may be addressed to either of the co-chairpersons Frank Summers, PhD, ABPP, and Kris Yi, PhD, PsyD, but applications are to be retrieved only from the website location listed above.
-Each set of application materials will list the appropriate people to whom questions about the individual components may be addressed.
+39 Scholars Program as a whole may be addressed to either of the co-chairpersons, Frank Summers, PhD, ABPP, or Dana Charatan, PsyD.

 Graduate Students Committee

-These awards are granted to 20 graduate students in clinical psychology or a closely related discipline.
-Applicants must show demonstrated interest in clinical psychology.
-For application details or any questions, contact Claude Barbre, PhD.
+These awards are granted to 15 graduate students in clinical psychology or a closely related discipline.
+Applicants must show demonstrated interest in clinical psychology and psychoanalytic work.
+For application details or any questions, contact Claude Barbre.

 Multicultural Concerns Committee